-RMR calculator is a tool which can provide you an answer to the question "how many calories do I burn at rest?"
+The RMR calculator is a tool that can provide you with an answer to the question "how many calories do I burn at rest?"
 Insert a few basic parameters and find your resting metabolic rate value.
-In the article below, you will find detailed information about what is RMR, resting calories, a comparison BMR vs RMR, and how to use the calculator.
+The article below provides detailed information about what RMR is, resting calories, a comparison of BMR vs. RMR, and how to use the calculator.
 Don't hesitate to check it!

 What is RMR?

 RMR is the abbreviation of resting metabolic rate.
-This parameter tells how many calories are required by your body to perform the most basic functions (to keep itself alive) while resting.
-These essential functions are e.g.:
+This parameter tells how many calories your body requires to perform the most basic functions (to keep itself alive) while resting.
+These essential functions are, e.g.:

-RMR does not account for calories burned to support physical activity.
-Anything that we do through a day requires energy (calories) to be burned in addition to those used to support resting metabolic rate.
+RMR does not account for calories burned to support physical activity (see calories burned calculator).
+Anything we do throughout the day requires energy (calories) to be burned in addition to those used to support resting metabolic rate.

 What can affect your resting metabolic rate?